Book one of these overland tours departing between 01 June Find out more

 Onwards on day four, we drive south along the border of Kruger National Park, making our way towards Swaziland.
 Along the way we pass farming towns and Shangaan settlements, pausing in Nelspruit before heading through fertile farmlands.
 Then we ascend into the hills, traversing scenic mountain passes, as we wind our way up into the small, land-locked country of Swaziland.

-We come across local markets showcasing the signature crafts of the Swazi people and we visit the Ngwenya glass factory, a well-known attraction in the area.
+As we drive through Swaziland, we come across local markets showcasing the signature crafts of the Swazi people.
 Passing Mbabane, the capital of Swaziland, we proceed to the incredibly scenic Ezulwini Valley, which means 'Valley of Heavens’.
 Here we will spend time exploring the Mlilwane Wildlife Sanctuary - a non-profit owned and managed protected area.

-First we visit the Royal Enclosure to encounter the rich history and culture of the Kingdom of Swaziland.
-Then we walk through a traditional Swazi village with a local guide who tells us more about the customs and cultural practises here.
+First, we visit the Royal Enclosure to explore the rich history and culture of the Kingdom of Swaziland.
+Then we walk through a traditional Swazi village with a local guide who tells us more about the customs and cultural practices here.
 There is time to browse the arts and crafts at the market stalls and walk around the village.
-Back in Mlilwane Wildlife Sanctuary we have lunch and then you are free to enjoy optional activities or simply relax at the pool and soak up the scenery.
+Back in Mlilwane Wildlife Sanctuary, we have lunch and then you are free to enjoy optional activities or simply relax at the pool and soak up the scenery.
 Choose from horse riding trails, game viewing drives, guided nature walks and mountain biking in the area.

-On day seven we are up early for breakfast, before joining the river boat cruise on the scenic estuary of the former St Lucia Wetland Area, now named iSimangaliso Wetland Park.
-On the boat cruise hippos and crocodiles are a common sight, along with an abundance of birds and other animals.
+This afternoon we set off on a riverboat cruise on the scenic estuary of the former St Lucia Wetland Area, now named iSimangaliso Wetland Park.
+On the boat cruise, hippos and crocodiles are a common sight, along with an abundance of birds and other animals.

 Today we leave the coast, travelling through Pietermaritzburg on our way into the southern Drakensberg Mountains.
 South Africa's tallest mountain range the Drakensberg is a lush and incredibly scenic region.

 The Sani Pass above the lodge was once a mule track that served as the trade route between the Underberg in South Africa and Mokhotlong in the Kingdom of Lesotho.
-In the afternoon you are free to relax and take in the beautiful views, breathe the fresh mountain air and walk around.
-There are plenty of activities available here - from abseiling and mountain biking to horse riding and fishing.
-You can also go hiking in the hills or visit the rock art sites.
+In the afternoon you are free to relax and take in the beautiful views, breathe the fresh mountain air and go walking or hiking in the surrounding hills.

 Day nine - meet up with local guides and venture into Lesotho, travelling in a 4x4 vehicle.